 The national minimum wage has been promoted since 2014 as the first step in a multi-pronged strategy to reduce wage inequality.
 This has not found expression in this round of the process.
 Hopefully the President will announce the next steps in this engagement and the Labour Portfolio Committee will hold the social partners at Nedlac to account.

-Parliament still has a window of opportunity to amend the bills to ensure they offer maximum protection to workers and a strong, independent and well-resourced commission to oversee this critical policy intervention. buy Lyrica australia go to link DM
+Parliament still has a window of opportunity to amend the bills to ensure they offer maximum protection to workers and a strong, independent and well-resourced commission to oversee this critical policy intervention.
+DM

 i One excuse the Department has given is that the summary only includes “new” points raised that were not contained in the original submissions made to the Department by January 2017.
 This is not accurate as the summary does contain some issues raised in those previous submissions.
 The omissions were so egregious that we prepared a supplementary document that was circulated to the Portfolio Committee on the second day of deliberations.